New Student Room Selection

 Step 4: Select your room

 You will not be eligible to participate in room selection until the first four housing application steps are completed.
 You will not be able to pull in unit-mates unless the three items in the Unit-Mates section below have been addressed.
 Once you complete the first 4 housing application steps, you will be able to select a room online from the available spaces.
 Please note that payments take 1 business day to process.
 Immunizations may take a week to process, depending on volume.
-Room selection for new residents begins on Wednesday, March 14 and ends on Friday, June 29 at noon.
-After this date, housing applicants will be assigned to available spaces once the first four housing application steps are completed.
+After room selection ends, housing applicants will be assigned to available spaces once the first four housing application steps are completed.

 Roommate Groups: With roommate groups, it is now even easier to place your friends in the room/suite/apartment with you.
 This section explains how it all works.
 If you have any questions along the way, email us or call 813-974-0001 and we will be happy to assist!